ravi-ilango/aicamp-mar-2021/README.md

-# Data-Science UA 2020: NLP using Transfer Learning
+# Deep Learning for NLP with PyTorch

-* Speaker
+* Instructors
+  - Yash A. Shroff
   - Ravi Ilango